Skip to main content

 About Experience ID Change Events

 When contacts undergo changes in your directory, you can automatically set off different tasks, such as sending notifications (such as emails or Slack messages), creating tickets (in Qualtrics, Freshdesk, or elsewhere), and much, much more.
-These tasks can be triggered by contact data changes, subscription changes, or interaction changes.
+These tasks can be triggered by contact data changes, subscription changes, or interaction (transaction) changes.

 Example: Send a confirmation email to a contact when their contact email is updated to confirm the email change is accurate.